tjnycum/PredicTrip/config/README.md

 (In case package defaults change in the future.)

 Notes regarding setup:
-- Hadoop version we're using expects the `workers` file to be named `slaves`, so need to either rename or symlink when installing it
+- Hadoop version we're using expects the `workers` file to be named `slaves`, so it'll need to be either renamed or symlinked as such.
-- Be mindful that bash itself will NOT run any `~/.profile` if a `~/.bash_profile` exists.
-Consider making your `.bash_profile` itself call your `.profile`.
+- Be mindful that bash itself will _ignore_ any `~/.profile` if a `~/.bash_profile` exists.
+Therefore, consider making your `.bash_profile` itself look for and source any `~/.profile`.
+Reason for putting things in .profile rather than .bash_profile: abstraction.
+If it's script that would work (and be useful) in any POSIX-compliant shell, it should probably be put where any such shell would find and run it.
 - User is responsible for taking steps (e.g. creating /etc/hosts entries) to enable hosts to resolve the host names used in the configuration files.